TrueBlocks/trueblocks-docker/README.md

 ![Docker](https://img.shields.io/badge/trueblocks-docker-blue.svg)
 [![Twitter](https://img.shields.io/twitter/follow/espadrine.svg?style=social&label=Twitter)](https://twitter.com/quickblocks?lang=es)

-TrueBlocks extracts address appearances from an Ethereum chain and creates a lightweight index, making queries by address a trustless and fast possibility.
+TrueBlocks extracts address appearances from an Ethereum chain and creates a lightweight index, making queries by address trustless and fast.

 trueblocks-docker is a docker image containing an installation of TrueBlocks, and an http API server that delivers Ethereum data by address.